#IAmNYAS: Sophie Goudet, PhD

 Published June 29, 2018

 There are significant gaps in our scientific understanding of many areas of nutrition science, but one area in particular that is in need of more research is women's nutrition.
-Our Sackler Institute for Nutrition Science has been funding research in this area since 2012, and some of the scientists who have received that funding are doing really exciting work, including Academy Member Sophie Goudet, PhD.
+Academy Member Sophie Goudet, PhD, is doing some exciting work in that area.
 Learn more about Sophie and her research below.

 What is your current research focused on?